mpaitgt/blah-machine/README.md

 # drum-machine

-I built this drum machine using pure HTML, CSS, and JavaScript.
+## Welcome to the Drum Machine!

-The samples in each of the two banks - _Hold My Soul_ and _Nervepool_ - are ripped from two songs I have written by the same names.
+This drum machine samples two of my songs, _Hold My Soul_ and _Nervepool_.
+It was a project inspired by my love for music, and I felt that there was no better way to converge that with my love for programming.

 [Play around with the Drum Machine.](https://mpaitgt.github.io/drum-machine/)